 As always, I recommend lining the cookie jar with greaseproof paper before you put the cookies in.
 The greaseproof paper helps a lot so that the cookies won't stick anywhere in the cookie jar.

 So you won't get annoyed when you want to have a bite.

 The easiest way to vary these cookies is to make them with different kinds of groundnuts.
 Grated almonds, pecans, and even peanuts are particularly suitable here, as also coconut.
 If you want to try the grated coconut version, try my coconut kisses (meringue)cookie recipe.

 Can you make meringue cookies without cream of tartar?

 Yes!
 The recipe described here is made completely without cream of tartar baking powder!
 Omitting the cream of tartar baking powder makes the cookies chewy and moist on the inside, but nice and crispy on the outside.
 Meringue cookies with cream of tartar are, on the other hand, thoroughly crisp and dry.

 How to freeze egg whites?

-The best way to freeze egg whites is by using an ice cube tray.
-The try helps not to get confused with the quantities.
+An ice cube tray is the best way to freeze egg whites.
+The tray helps not to get confused with the quantities.
 Otherwise, two teaspoons of egg white equal one large egg white.